wp-plugins/livepress/readme.txt

 5. List of users with name and biography

 == Changelog ==
+=1.6.3 =
+* Wraped ordering code in "remove_accents" functions to to replace Uni-code accents with non unicode versions so sort works as expected.
+* Increased height of TinyMCE popup so content shows with scroll bars.
+* Replaced text donate links with image link.

 = 1.6.2 =
 * Added display options for single Avatar options